d12frosted/elpa-mirror/gnu/theme-buffet-readme.txt

    (theme-buffet-timer-mins 30) ; to change theme every 30m from now (theme-buffet-timer-hours 2) ; to also change every 2h from now

-Interactively, as an example, you would press M-x and execute `theme-buffet-order-other-period'.
+Interactively, as an example, you would press M-x `theme-buffet-order-other-period'.
 Then, after choosing any defined period, you would get returned a random loaded theme from the aforementioned period.

 Disclaimer from Bruno Boal to the reader: This package was produced during my learning sessions with Protesilaos "Prot" Stavrou and improved as homework.
 Most of the credit goes to him, the mistakes you may find are my own.
 Personally, despite the disadvantages and advantages of not being a professional programmer, it is essential for me to always have fun and enjoyment during learning and programming.
 In this respect, mission accomplished, a big "thank you!" to my mentor.
 Also, keep in mind at least